martinhbramwell/Meteor-CI-Tutorial/Tutorial09_PackageSelfTest/CodeMaintenanceHelperFile_B.md

 . . . continuing.

-In this step we create a dummy package maintenance file with a single command to be executed:
+In this step, we create a dummy package maintenance file with a single command to be executed:

 ```terminal
 echo "I will perform CI tasks on ${PKG_NAME}.";